joshmn/gearhead/README.md

 # Gearhead

 Gearhead turns your database into a RESTful API.
-It's like if ActiveAdmin, InheritedResources, and Grape had a baby.
+It's like if [ActiveAdmin](https://github.com/activeadmin/activeadmin), [InheritedResources](https://github.com/activeadmin/inherited_resources), and [Grape](https://github.com/ruby-grape/grape) had a baby.

 ## Purpose

 For internal projects I was always standing up API endpoints that were separate from my regular controllers.
 The boilerplate got old real fast.
 This eliminates boilerplate and leaves enough configuration for you to make it your own.

+## Goal

+Rid the boilerplate for JSON APIs with opinions, while providing enough customization to work for most applications.

 ## Installation